bfhcf/bfhcf.github.io/ministries/evangelism.md

 important part of church life that in the Church Order of BREAD, we have identified the Evangelist as an Office in the church.

-Reverend Norman Manlapaz has been designated by the Consistory as the church’s Evangelist.
-In stature, we see Pastor Norman as our main theologian for the church and our go-to person on matters relating to the Word.
-As Evangelist, Pastor Norman also leads the Evangelism ministry and is an integral part of Worship and Discipleship ministries.
+Reverend Norman Manlapaz has been designated as Bread’s main theologian for the church and  Pastor in-charge of Evangelism ministry which is an integral part of Worship and Discipleship ministries.
+He led the updating of the Church AOF together with the Ministers of the word as his co-authors.

 Offering testimonials about Jesus Christ is called witnessing and NOT evangelism.
 The ministry would like to make this fine distinction as each of